-On our websites, we offer you the possibility to subscribe to our online communication services.
-By doing so, we inform you periodically by e-mail about our own products, news, and services.
+On our websites, we offer the possibility to subscribe to our online communication services.
+By doing so, we inform you periodically by email about our own products, news, and services.

-The data entered by you (e.g. e-mail address, name, etc.) will be transferred to and processed by CleverReach.
-With your subscription, you also agree that your clicking and opening behaviour is monitored in order to create an optimal offer of our communication for you.
+The data entered by users (e.g. email address, name, etc.) will be transferred to and processed by CleverReach.
+With your subscription you also agree on the monitoring of your clicking and opening behavior in order to create a communication tailored to your needs.

 How often will we update this Cookie Statement?